Which painkillers help in osteoarthritis of the knee?

 How common are side effects and complications?

 The most common side effects of anti-inflammatory painkillers are stomach problems.
-About 10 out of 100 people have mild problems such as indigestion or a stomach ache.
+About 10 out of 100 people have mild problems such as indigestion or stomach ache.
 These medications are better tolerated when you take them with a meal and plenty of water.

-Medications for protecting the lining of the stomach like omeprazole or pantoprazole can reduce the risk of these problems and effectively prevent related complications.
+Medications for protecting the lining of the stomach (like omeprazole or pantoprazole) can reduce the risk of these problems and effectively prevent related complications.
 They do this by lowering the production of acid in the stomach.
 You can talk with your doctor about when it's a good idea to use these kinds of stomach medications.
 High doses of NSAIDs and coxibs also increase the risk of cardiovascular (heart and blood vessel) problems such as heart attacks or strokes when used for a long time.

 Can you become dependent on NSAIDs and coxibs?